 Most papillary urothelial carcinomas are non-invasive which means the cancer cells are only seen in the epithelium.
 A tumour is called invasive if the cancer cells have spread beyond the epithelium into the lamina propria below.
 Whether or not a tumour is invasive can only be determined after tissue from the tumour is examined by a pathologist under the microscope.

 Pathologists use the word grade to describe how different the tumour cells look compared to the normal, healthy urothelial cells.
 The size, shape, and colour of the tumour cells are used to determine the grade.

 Based on the way the tumour cells look when examined under the microscope, papillary urothelial carcinoma is divided into two grades:

-Grade is important because high grade tumours are more likely to re-grow after treatment and spread to other parts of the body.
+The grade is important because high-grade tumours are more likely to re-grow after treatment and spread to other parts of the body.

 There is a thick bundle of muscle in the wall of the bladder called the muscularis propria.
 When the bladder is full of urine, the muscularis propria squeezes which forces all of the urine out of the bladder and into the urethra.

 The muscularis propria is found in the middle of the wall of the bladder below the lamina propria.
 Cancer cells that travel past the lamina propria can enter the muscularis propria.
 The movement of cancer cells into the muscularis propria is called invasion.

 When examining a tissue sample from your bladder under the microscope, your pathologist will look for muscularis propria.
 If there is no muscularis propria in the tissue sample, your pathologist will not be able to say if there is invasion of the muscularis propria.

 Tumours that invade the muscularis propria are more likely to spread to other parts of the body. and are less likely to respond to medications injected into the bladder.
 Invasion of the muscularis propria by cancer cells also increases the tumour stage (see Pathologic stage below).